Separable Drawings: Extendability and Crossing-Free Hamiltonian Cycles: Crossing-Free Hamiltonian Cycles and Paths

-Unfortunately there exist simple drawings of $K_{n}$ without a single separator edge. \Cref{fig:non-separable} shows the (up to weak isomorphism \footnote{Two simple drawings of a graph are \emph{weakly isomorphic} if they have the same crossing edge pairs.
-For simple drawings of $K_n$, weak isomorphism is equivalent to having the same rotation system~\cite{g-2022-cgdtm,k-2011-srcatgp}.}) only two simple drawings of $K_8$ with this property; the different edge colors are just for better visibility.
-This result has been obtained by applying the algorithm of \Cref{thm:poly} to all different rotation systems of $K_8$ as given in~\cite{aafhpprsv-2015-agdscg}.
-Note that Harborth and Mengersen~\cite{hm-1974-ewcdcg} proved that simple drawings of $K_{n}$ for $n \leq 7$ always have uncrossed edges, and therefore, they have separator edges by \Cref{obs:uncrossed}.
+Unfortunately there exist simple drawings of $K_n$ without a single separator edge. \Cref{fig:non-separable} shows the (up to weak isomorphism) only two simple drawings of $K_8$ with this property; the different edge colors are just for better visibility.
+We obtained these drawings by applying the algorithm of \Cref{thm:poly} (see \Cref{sec:recognition} below) to all different rotation systems of $K_8$~\cite{aafhpprsv-2015-agdscg}.
+Note that Harborth and Mengersen~\cite{hm-1974-ewcdcg} proved that simple drawings of $K_n$ for $n \leq 7$ always have uncrossed edges, and therefore, they have separator edges by \Cref{obs:uncrossed}.
 Hence, the drawings depicted in \Cref{fig:non-separable} are the smallest examples without any separator edge.

-We conclude this section by proving that all g-convex drawings are separable, therefore showing that our results on plane Hamiltonicity improve upon the work of Bergold, Felsner, M.~Reddy, Orthaber, and Scheucher~\cite{bfmos-2024-phccd}.
+We continue this section by proving that all g-convex drawings are separable, therefore showing that our results on plane Hamiltonicity improve upon the work of Bergold, Felsner, M.~Reddy, Ort\-haber, and Scheucher~\cite{bfmos-2025-phccd}.
 Our proof is inspired by the proof of Arroyo, Richter, and Sunohara~\cite{ars-2021-edcgap} that all so-called hereditarily convex drawings (of $K_n$) are pseudospherical.